Emergent SU(2)$_1$ conformal symmetry in the spin-1/2 Kitaev-Gamma chain with a Dzyaloshinskii-Moriya interaction: Symmetry analysis

 \section{Symmetry analysis}

 The analysis in Sec. \ref{subsec:Low_field_theory} is only based on a first order perturbative treatment.
 To fully confirm that except $:(J^\alpha_L+J^\alpha_R) N^\alpha:$, there is no other additional relevant or marginal term (i.e., having scaling dimension less than or equal to two) in the low energy field theory compared with the $D_M=0$ case, we perform a symmetry analysis to analyze all the symmetry allowed terms among the relevant and marginal operators.
 This is a proof for the emergent SU(2)$_1$ conformal symmetry for small enough $D_M$.
-In addition, in Sec. \ref{sec:nonsymmor_bosonize}, we derive the nonsymmorphic nonabelian bosonization formulas which only respect the exact discrete nonsymmorphic symmetry group, not the emergent SU(2) symmetry.

-For simplification of notation, we will write $:AB:$ as $AB$ in what follows, which is understood as a normal ordered product.
+For simplification of notations, we will write the normal ordered product $:AB:$ as $AB$ in this section.